AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 >[!NOTE]
 >
->* Blueprint in MSM for Site is called Live Copy source in MSM for Assets.
+>* Blueprint in MSM for [!DNL Sites] is called Live Copy source in MSM for [!DNL Assets].
->* Removing the chapters step in the create site wizard is not supported in MSM for Assets.
+>* Removing the chapters step in the create site wizard is not supported in MSM for [!DNL Assets].
->* Configuring MSM locks on page properties (Touch-enabled UI) is not supported in MSM for Assets.
+>* Configuring MSM locks, on the page properties (Touch-enabled UI), is not supported in MSM for [!DNL Assets].

 ## Impact of asset management tasks on live copies {#manageassets}

 Live copies and sources are assets or folders that can be managed, to a certain extent, as digital assets.
-Some asset management tasks in AEM have a specific impact on the live copies.
+Some asset management tasks in [!DNL Experience Manager] have a specific impact on the live copies.

 * Copying a live copy, creates a live copy asset with the same source as the first live copy.
 * When you move either a source or its live copy, the live relationship is retained.